InternScience/SciEvalKit/README.md

 GOOGLE_API_KEY=...
 DASHSCOPE_API_KEY=...
 ```
-If no keys are provided, PrismaEval falls back to rule‑based scoring
+If no keys are provided, SciEval falls back to rule‑based scoring
 whenever possible.

 ### 3 · Run a API demo test